-In fiscal year 2020 and during the start of fiscal year 2021, the School District successfully completed the refunding of the 2010B Build America Bonds, 2012 Build America Bond, and the balance of the School Loan Revolving Fund.
-The decreased interest rates are estimated to yield Detroit taxpayers \$8.5 million in net present value savings on the 2010B refunding.
-In addition, in fiscal year 2021, the School District will refund the 2012 Build America Bonds and School Loan Revolving Fund balance.
-The additional refundings are projected to net an additional \$73 million in net present value savings.
+In fiscal year 2021, the School District successfully completed the refunding of the School Loan Revolving Fund.
+The decreased interest rates are estimated to yield Detroit taxpayers \$48 million in net present value savings on the School Loan Revolving Fund refunding.